OOPSpam/blog/_posts/2022-07-20-spam-protection-for-woocommerce.md

 Using the honeypot method with the WooCommerce store is effective, especially when you just started getting spammed.
 It's better to use this with another method for maximum protection.

-## reCaptcha & hCaptcha
+## reCAPTCHA & hCaptcha

 Just like the honeypot, WooCommerce doesn't support reCaptcha.
 Surprisingly, WooCommerce doesn't offer these free spam protection measurements.
-However, you can add reCaptcha to your store through [WooCommerce extension store](https://woocommerce.com/products/).
-There are a couple of reCaptcha solutions available. [reCaptcha for WooCommerce](https://woocommerce.com/products/recaptcha-for-woocommerce/) seems to be the most popular extension.
-While reCaptcha itself is a free solution, the extension isn't.
+However, you can add reCAPTCHA to your store through [WooCommerce extension store](https://woocommerce.com/products/).
+There are a couple of reCAPTCHA solutions available. [reCaptcha for WooCommerce](https://woocommerce.com/products/recaptcha-for-woocommerce/) seems to be the most popular extension.
+While reCAPTCHA itself is a free solution, the extension isn't.
 As of now, it's $29/year.
-The extension supports both reCaptcha versions 2 and 3.
+The extension supports both reCAPTCHA versions 2 and 3.

 ### Should I set up v2 or v3?